jmd395-jayasankari/readme/Readme.md

 | `add_hash_col(...)`                | Adds a row_check_sum column for change detection                     |
 | `generate_primary_key(...)`        | Builds a single key for both simple and composite primary keys       |
 | `add_scd_columns(...)`             | Adds SCD2 metadata columns like _is_active, _effective_from_date,etc |

+## Logging and Monitoring
+Each processing run logs:

+- Type of operation (Full Load, Incremental, SCD)

+- Source and sink metadata

+- Row counts for new, updated, deleted, and inactive rows

+Status (Success, Fail, Skipped)

+- Timestamp and descriptive message

+The logs are written to a Fabric Lakehouse table: monitor.staging_log